Skip to content

 6. Provide Hybrid Work Options

-In 2025, demanding butts-in-seats is old thinking.
-Good hybrid options aren’t a favor; they respect individual needs, modern work.
+In 2026, demanding butts-in-seats is old thinking.
+Good hybrid options aren’t a favour; they respect individual needs and modern work.
 Trust your team to deliver, wherever they are.

-This flexibility shows respect, helps work-life balance.
+This flexibility shows respect and helps work-life balance.
 Less commute stress, more control often means happier, more loyal people.
 It’s about output, not optics.
 Judge by results, not by desk presence.
 Let people manage their lives and their work.
 Make trust the foundation, not control.
 Value contribution over location.

 Good pay is the baseline.
 Real drive goes deeper.
 Think beyond cash bonuses.
 Extra time off for big wins, chances for learning and growth.